wknapik/vpnfailsafe/README.md

 topologies supported by OpenVPN.

 There is no ipv6 support.

+FIXME: not about: Note: Cannot set tx queue length on tun0-unrooted: Operation not permitted (errno=1)

 "RTNETLINK answers: File exists" errors can be ignored safely.
 They appear when OpenVPN tries to set up a route, that's already been created by `vpnfailsafe`.